 Sometimes during the process of copying the DNA into the gamete, a copying error will occur and the resulting gamete will be slightly different from the original DNA – a mutation has occurred.
 Mutations are often negative and affect the creature adversely, but sometimes they are neutral or even positive changes.
 The blue eye colour in humans is one example of such a mutation.

-During fertilization, If one of the gametes contained mutated DNA, then the child will have some traits which belonged to neither parent, but this mutation is now part of its DNA and there is a chance it will pass this trait onto its children.
+During fertilisation, If one of the gametes contained mutated DNA, then the child will have some traits which belonged to neither parent, but this mutation is now part of its DNA and there is a chance it will pass this trait onto its children.

 So we know that evolution occurs via the changes to DNA through the two natural processes of recombination and mutation.
 However, there is still a problem.
 All of these processes are random.
 How can all the amazing, complex lifeforms we see today on Earth be so perfectly adapted to their environment if they all merely the results of random chance.
 Well, there’s one more crucial piece of the puzzle we’ve still yet to talk about.
 Perhaps you’ve heard of it:

 With all the randomness involved in determining the DNA of new offspring, there are billions of possible different DNA combinations any one creature could have.
 The important thing is however, these random variations are not created equal and some will of these offspring will have a natural advantage over others in its environment due to the traits it has inherited.
 The offspring gifted with longer legs will be more able to chase down prey and run away from predators, the ones with skin colourations that blend into their environment will escape the notice of unwary predators or prey.
 Because of the advantages certain individuals of a species possess, it is much more likely they will survive and pass on their genes than the ones who do not possess these natural advantages.
-As such, over time the localized gene pool of the species will predominant with the traits most beneficial to group.
+As such, over time the localised gene pool of the species will predominant with the traits most beneficial to group.

 Factors in natural selection include predators, diseases, rivals of the same species, shortage of food, changes in habitat and climate.
 Whenever something changes in the environment that a creature habitats, those with the traits best suited for that environment will be the ones to reproduce until the species has transformed to be suited to that habitat as a whole.